 “Jake’s a great quarterback.
 He knows how to find receivers.
 He’s got good field vision.
 He knows what to do – plays, everything.
-So trust him and he’ll put it wherever you want him to,” says Petrolia senior Justin Riggs.
+So trust him and he’ll put it wherever you want him to,” said Petrolia senior Justin Riggs.
 “Great athlete.
 Great young man.
 I mean I have nothing but praise for him.
-He is a leader by his actions,” says McLemore.
+He is a leader by his actions,” said McLemore.

 Junior Brett Briscoe is featured in the trenches where he will both protect Tucker, and on defense pursue opposing quarterbacks.

 “If we’re going to win, not one person can do it.
-We’re going to have to do it together,” says Tucker.
+We’re going to have to do it together,” said Tucker.

-But Coach McLemore says he will not judge his team based on what the scoreboard reads on Friday nights.
+But Coach McLemore said he will not judge his team based on what the scoreboard reads on Friday nights.

 “I quit worrying about w’s and l’s a long time ago, even as an assistant coach.
 The quality of their character and what we can give them that they need and the support that they need – that matters more to me than the w’s and l’s,” said McLemore.